 What you want to see is a defined edge.
 Quality construction will feature knife-edge seams or piping along the edges.
 The picture above is an example of a knife-edge seam.

 A true edge will hold itself together, and withstand the use and abuse associated with using and maintaining a featherbed for a number of years.
 A quality sewn edge will not come apart, and won’t leak feathers.

-The Euro Rest feather beds we spoke about earlier feature double-needle sewn selvages, and all-around piping.
+The Hotel feather beds we spoke about earlier feature double-needle sewn selvages, and all-around piping.

 The piping is that line of navy blue that you see running from edge to edge.